Pranavdas-1/Vonnue/README.md

 # Vonnue — Speaker Decision Companion

-Vonnue is a deterministic web-based Decision Companion System for ranking Bluetooth / portable speakers using the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) multi-criteria decision algorithm.
+This is a deterministic web-based Decision Companion System for ranking Bluetooth / portable speakers using the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) multi-criteria decision algorithm.

 The system compares multiple speakers across structured, weighted criteria and produces an objective, explainable ranking.